 I hope that during your Thanksgiving preparations (if you are American!) you will take time to practice your piano, even if it’s only for 5 or 10 minutes at a time.
 Playing the piano is a great way to de-stress, and clearing the mind of to-do lists for 10 minutes will help you to think more clearly and increase focus.

 I’d like to take this opportunity to express my gratitude to my blog subscribers.
 Your support means the world to me.
 I so enjoy arranging songs and pieces for you each month, and sharing my practice tips with you.
 Writing helps me to deepen my understanding of the piano.
 I love that playing the piano provides us with the opportunity for lifelong learning and development.
 I’m grateful that you are here, and that we can learn and grow together.
 Always feel free to leave a comment.
 When you share what you have observed in your playing, we can learn from each other!

 I have had many requests for easy sheet music to Debussy’s Clair de lune, and so have transposed it to C and simplified it for the intermediate piano student.
-I also have a one page EASY arrangement of Clair de lune for the beginner which I am not able to post on the website (see below), so please leave a reply if you would like me to send you the easy one-pager!
-(I’ll email it to you privately.)
+I have also arranged a one-page EASY version of Clair de lune for the beginner.

 Here is a performance of this intermediate arrangement of Clair de lune: